 In 2005, Katharina spent 4 months as a Visiting Professor at the Graduate School of Agricultural Life Sciences, Faculty of Veterinary Medical Sciences, University of Tokyo, Japan.
 She joined the Royal Veterinary College in January 2007 and remmained full-time staff until 2010.
 Katharina had an international role as President of the European College for Veterinary Public Health (ECVPH Website) until 2009.
 In 2012, Katharina spent time in Hong Kong, teaching at the Hong Kong Polytech.

 The continuing theme of Katharina Stärk’s research is the focus on the design of monitoring and surveillance programmes as part of national disease control efforts.
 While she was initially conducting projects in the context of respiratory diseases in pigs, the scope was later broadened to infectious diseases in general, including zoonoses and foodborne infections.

-Katharina Stärk was later pioneering the use of risk assessment in the context of animal health through applied examples as well as international capacity building.
+Katharina Stärk was pioneering the use of risk assessment in the context of animal health through applied examples as well as international capacity building.
 She integrated methods of risk assessment in the design of surveillance programmes providing a methodological basis for risk-based priority setting and resource allocation (Stärk et al., 2006).
-This method is currently being applied by the Swiss Veterinary Service in a number of programmes, including avian influenza and bluetongue surveillance.
-There is considerable international interest in courses on this topic.
+This method is currently being applied by many Veterinary Services as part of programmes such as avian influenza and bluetongue surveillance.
+This design approach has also become integrated into international surveillance standards.

-In her current position, Katharina Stärk is continuing to work on the optimisation of surveillance and disease control methods.
+Katharina Stärk is continuing to work on the optimisation of surveillance and disease control methods.
 She has a strong interest in understanding factors preventing or promoting the change of practice in health systems, specifically in the context of antimicrobial usage.
 She aims to develop a portfolio of multidisciplinary research focusing on the interface of human and animal populations and its relation to public health.
 She coordinated the project PILGRIM, which focused on an emerging strain of MRSA in pigs.
 More recently, Katharina became increasingly involved in evaluation, particularly veterinary public health policy evaluation.
 Currently, she is involved in several EU research and evaluation projects.

-Katharina coordinated a major revision of all Veterinary Public Health teaching at the college until 2010.
+Katharina coordinated a major revision of all Veterinary Public Health teaching at the college 2007-2010.
 She has since reduced her teaching activities and focuses on post-graduate and specialist veterinary public health training as well as veterinary public health capacity building.